w3f/polkadot-wiki/docs/learn/learn-xcm.md

 [blog post](https://medium.com/polkadot-network/xcm-the-cross-consensus-message-format-3b77b1373392)
 by Dr. Gavin Wood.

-XCM Instructions might change a register, they might change the state of the consensus system or both.
+XCM instructions might change a register, they might change the state of the consensus system or both.

 One example of such an instruction would be `TransferAsset` which is used to transfer an asset to some other address on the remote system.
 It needs to be told which asset(s) to transfer and to whom/where the asset is to be transferred.